 Assistant/Associate pastors during this time were Rev. John Duerr (1983 to 1988), Rev. Jeffrey Dorth (1988 to 1991), and Rev. Richard W. Biberdorf (1992 to 200x).

 Rev. Paul S. Zimmermann was called in 1996, to serve as the Senior Administrative Pastor.
 He served the congregation until he accepted a call to Florida in 2005.

-Rev. John Kah accepted a call to the congregation, as Senior Administrative Pastor in 2006, to the present time.
+Rev. John Kah accepted a call to the congregation, as Senior Administrative Pastor in 2006 and served faithfully until retirement in 2018.